Ferdinand | EducationGhana | April 19| UCC Sandwich Students Coalition Kicks Off 3‑Day Annual Delegates Congress at Nyaniba Hotel, Cape Coast

 Constitution Review Committee Unveils Key Recommendations

-Later on Friday, the Constitution Review Committee presented proposals aimed at modernizing governance structures.
-Recommendations include clarifying the roles of executive officers, introducing term limits, and formalizing mechanisms for member grievances.
+Later on Friday, the Constitution Review Committee presented proposals aimed at modernising governance structures.
+Recommendations include clarifying the roles of executive officers, introducing term limits, and formalising mechanisms for member grievances.
 Delegates are expected to debate and ratify these changes before the congress concludes on Sunday.

 Official Opening and Theme Address